Rocket (Marvel Cinematic Universe): Guardians reassembled and confronting his past

 Rocket leads a new Guardians lineup, consisting of himself, Groot, Cosmo, Kraglin, a reformed Adam with his pet Blurp, and the High Evolutionary's recent creation Phyla.
 Sometime later, they go to a planet to help the inhabitants there.

 Alternate versions

 Alternate versions of Rocket appear in the animated series What If...? as non-speaking characters.

 Thor's party

 In an alternate 2011, Rocket participates in Thor's intergalactic party on Earth in Las Vegas.

 Cyborg Rocket

 A cyborg version of Rocket was among the universal killers and righteous heroes from different realities who were abducted by Doctor Strange Supreme to feed to the Forge, until they were freed by Captain Peggy Carter and returned home by Kahhori.

 Zombie Apocalypse

-In an alternate 2018, Rocket accompanied Groot and Thor in battling against Thanos, who was caught up by the zombie infection.
+In an alternate 2018, Rocket accompanied Groot and Thor in battling against Thanos in Wakanda, who was caught up by the zombie infection.
 Rocket and Groot were subsequently vaporized by Thanos, with only Rocket's skull remaining.